COTILab/MOCA/README.md

 <img src="images/demo_auto_staggering_layout.png" width="400" > <img src="images/exhaustStaggering.gif" width="400" >

-The number of channels, the average brain sensititivy, and the number of spatial multiplexing groups for each resulting probe can then be displayed to determine the best staggering for a particular application.
+The number of channels, the average brain sensitivity, and the number of spatial multiplexing groups for each resulting probe can then be displayed to determine the best staggering for a particular application.
 In this case, although the number of spatial multiplexing groups (sampling rate) decreases, brain sensitivity and the number of inter-module channels increase as the module is shifted half of its width.

 <img src="images/demo_auto_staggering_results.png" width="600" >